 If a Parson is left to its own devices, it will find ways to get itself into trouble.
 Keep this in mind when leaving your little guy alone for an extended amount of time.

 They are lively and loyal and will be by your side whenever you need them too.
 If you’re an experienced trainer then the Parson is the perfect dog for you, but if you are not then you may have to be careful because they are known to outsmart the average pet owner.

 This means that they will try and control you because they think that they are the pack leader.
 You need to be strong and confident in training your Parson so this does not happen.
 Without proper training they can become anxious and distraught.

-A quick brush with a firm bristle brush will do the trick.
-They need to be given a bath when needed along with the other necessary hygienic routines such as: nail clipping, checking their ears, brushing their teeth, etc.
+A quick brush with a firm bristle or pin brush will do the trick.
+They need to be given a bath when needed along with the other necessary hygienic routines such as nail clipping, checking their ears, brushing their teeth, etc.